henryjfry/kodi-xtream-vod-addon/README.md

 Enjoy your IPTV VOD content fully integrated into your Kodi library!

-Credit to [henryjfry](https://github.com/henryjfry) for pointing me in the direction of his repo and existing VOD work that has inspired the V2 re-write
+Credit to [henryjfry](https://github.com/henryjfry) for pointing me in the direction of his repo and existing VOD work that inspired the V2 re-write